awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 `DesiredCapacity`  <a name="cfn-as-group-desiredcapacity"></a>
 Specifies the desired capacity for the Auto Scaling group\.
 If `SpotPrice` is not set in the [AWS::AutoScaling::LaunchConfiguration](aws-properties-as-launchconfig.md) for this Auto Scaling group, then Auto Scaling will begin to bring instances online based on `DesiredCapacity`\.
 CloudFormation will not mark the Auto Scaling group as successful \(by setting its status to CREATE\_COMPLETE\) until the desired capacity is reached\.
 If `SpotPrice` *is* set, then `DesiredCapacity` will not be used as a criteria for success, since instances will only be started when the spot price has been matched\.
-After the spot price has been matched, however, Auto Scaling uses `DesiredCapacity` as the target capacity for the group\.
+After the spot price has been matched, however, Amazon EC2 Auto Scaling uses `DesiredCapacity` as the target capacity for the group\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `HealthCheckGracePeriod`  <a name="cfn-as-group-healthcheckgraceperiod"></a>
-The length of time in seconds after a new EC2 instance comes into service that Auto Scaling starts checking its health\.
+The length of time in seconds after a new EC2 instance comes into service that Amazon EC2 Auto Scaling starts checking its health\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)